AranaDeDoros/Jisho-Word-Viewer-/README.md

 # Jisho Word Viewer

 View a word or japanese character meaning along with its reading.
+This is a WIP, and due to the nature of html scrapping, there's bound to be a lot of gotchas.

 ## Usage